reviewdog/action-tflint/README.md

 ### `tflint_rulesets`

 Optional.
-Non-default tflint rulesets to install and use.
+Space separated, official (from the terraform-linters GitHub organization) tflint rulesets to install and use.

 Default is `` (empty).

 ### `flags`